colinkeenan/silentcast/README.md

 </table>

 - Arch Linux
-    - After I've completed this README.md, I'll put it in the AUR so it would be installed with an AUR helper, like `yaourt -S silentcast`.
-This will automatically install missing dependencies. **Uninstall** with `pacman -R silentcast`
+    - Use an AUR helper, like `yaourt -S silentcast`.
+This will automatically install missing dependencies. **Uninstall** with `sudo pacman -R silentcast`
     - Without an AUR helper, just [Download Silentcast master.zip from github.com](https://github.com/colinkeenan/silentcast/archive/master.zip), extract, and do `makepkg -i` from the extracted directory.
-This will automatically install missing dependencies. **Uninstall** with `pacman -R silentcast`
+This will automatically install missing dependencies. **Uninstall** with `sudo pacman -R silentcast`

 - Any Linux Distro
     - Install missing dependencies (see the second point in this list)